anna-kozh/blog/_posts/2024-05-13-Branding-tool.md

 ---
 layout: "single_post"
-title: "Branding tool • Story of convincing my manager"
+title: "Branding tool • How I convinced my manager"
-description: "‘Don’t change the original design,’ my Product Lead told me on day 2 in Simpology.
+description: '"Don’t change the original design," my Product Lead told me on my second day at Simpology.
 He had designed the whole solution two years before I joined, and the team had already implemented 20% of the design.
-This is a story of me changing the original design."
+This is a story about how I changed the original design.'
 tag: "Case study"
 image:
 posted: 1